morotsman/morotsman.github.io/_posts/2020-08-04-scalaz-applicative.markdown

 title:  "Creating our own Applicative using Scalaz"
 date:   2020-08-04 09:09:00 +0200
 categories: Scala Scalaz Applicative Example
 subtitle: What is an Applicative used for and how can I create one for my own data type?
+background: '/img/new_york9.jpg'
 ---

 ## About the post